Acela: Branding

-The Acela name was announced in 1999 as a part of the original announcement of the service itself.
-The branding team based the name "Acela" on the ideas of acceleration and excellence.
+Amtrak announced the Acela name in March 1999 as a part of the original announcement of the service itself.

+The branding team based the name "Acela" on the concepts of "acceleration" and "excellence".
 At the same time, Amtrak launched what it called the Capstone Program, a short-lived plan to rebrand the NortheastDirect, Keystone Service and Empire Service trains as Acela Regional and the Clocker trains as Acela Commuter.

 The Acela Regional name was first applied to NortheastDirect trains 130–133 in 2000.
-Those trains were the first electrified trains to run on the full Northeast Corridor between Washington, D.C., and Boston.
+Those trains became the first electrified trains to run on the full Northeast Corridor between Washington, D.C. and Boston.
 As more trains were electrified, they too were rebranded.

-Following widespread rider confusion amoung the three services, the branding was removed from the lower-speed Acela Regional and Acela Commuter trains in 2003.'
+Following widespread rider confusion in distinguishing the three services, Amtrak removed the branding from the lower-speed Acela Regional and Acela Commuter trains in 2003.

 In 2019, Amtrak shortened the name of the service from Acela Express to simply Acela.